When Can the Abortion Pill Be Used?

 Is the Abortion Pill the Same as the Morning After Pill?
 NO

-The morning-after pill is a form of emergency contraception (aka birth control) taken within a few days of unprotected sex in order to prevent a pregnancy.
+The morning-after pill is a form of emergency contraception (aka birth control) taken within 5 days of unprotected sex (depending on the regimen/type), or when failure of birth control is a concern, in order to prevent a pregnancy.
 If you are already pregnant, emergency contraception will NOT induce an abortion.

 I Don't Want to Go to a Clinic.
 What Are My Options?

-Some pregnant people choose to use abortion pills by connecting via internet or phone.
-Others choose to self-manage their abortion using FDA-approved.
+Some pregnant people choose to use abortion pills by connecting with a trusted medical care provider via internet, phone, or telemedicine*.
+Others choose to self-manage their abortion at home using FDA-approved abortion pills which they can discretely order online and have mailed to their home.
 The NWHN strongly supports the right of individuals to make these choices for themselves.

 Information on how to access and use abortion pills in the US without going into a clinic: